microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ![](media/2020-04-10_16-27-51.png)

-5. Show the Python code.
+5. Observe the Python code.
 This is the code first experience in Synapse analytics.

 ![](media/2020-04-10_16-29-16.png)